-Hamada Kan: An Authority in the Painting World of Kyoto.
+Hamada Kan: An Authority in the Japanese Art World of Kyoto.
 A Great Master of Bird-and-Flower Painting.

 A Flower at Noon (Opium Poppy)

 From the paintings produced by Hamada Kan, a seasoned painter, we feel depth and profundity.
 The road to becoming authority was no bedtime story for him.
 It was long and bumpy but surely affected Hamada Kan’s personal growth and development in the art world.